EthicalSource/contributor_covenant/content/version/2/0/code_of_conduct.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting
 * Discriminating against anyone.
 Although we have phrased the formal diversity statement generically to make it all-inclusive, we recognize that there are specific attributes that are used to discriminate against people.
 In alphabetical order, some of these attributes include (but are not limited to): age, culture, ethnicity, gender identity or expression, national origin, physical or mental difference, politics, race, religion, sex, sexual orientation, socio-economic status, and subculture.
 We welcome people regardless of these or other attributes.
-* Sexism and racism of any kind (including sexist and racist “jokes”), demeaning or insulting behaviour and harassment are seen as direct violations to this code of conduct.
+* Sexism and racism of any kind (including sexist and racist “jokes”), demeaning or insulting behaviour, and harassment are seen as direct violations to this code of conduct.
 Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, inappropriate physical contact, and unwelcome sexual attention.

 ## Enforcement Responsibilities